imanghafoori1/laravel-microscope/README.md

 ### `php artisan check:blade_queries`

-- Blade files should not contain DB queries. we should move them back into controllers and pass variables.
+- Blade files should not contain DB queries.
+We should move them back into controllers and pass variables.
 This command searches all the blade files for `Eloquent models` and `DB` query builder and shows them if any.

 <a name="extract_blades"></a>